 Prior to the completion of the IPO, NCM LLC was wholly-owned by its founding members.
-In connection with the offering, NCM, Inc. purchased newly issued common membership units from NCM LLC and common membership units from NCM LLC's founding members, and became a member of and the sole manager of NCM LLC.
+In connection with the offering, NCM, Inc. purchased newly issued common membership units from NCM LLC's founding members, and became a member of and the sole manager of NCM LLC.
 We entered into several agreements to effect the reorganization and the financing transaction and certain amendments were made to the existing ESAs to govern the relationships among NCM LLC and NCM LLC's founding members after the completion of these transactions.